dynatrace-oss/progressiveDelivery-masterclass/walkthrough/gitops_deployment.md

 # GitOps Deployment

-## Install ArgoCD to your cluster
+## Install ArgoCD in your cluster

-Install ArgoCD
+Install ArgoCD with the following command sequence:

 ```bash
 kubectl create namespace argocd